neuvector/docs/user/pages/06.scanning/02.registry/02.gcr-sa/docs.md

 ![GCR](gcr5.png)

-Be sure to select Basic —> Viewer for the access.
+Be sure to select Basic -> Viewer for the access.
 If you have an existing service account, ensure that the access is set this way.
-(Hint: Even access permissions that appear to be more powerful don’t seem to allow for proper access.
+(Hint: Even access permissions that appear to be more powerful don’t seem to allow for proper access.)
 Don't skip this step.

 Once you’ve done this step, you can breeze past Step 3 and proceed with creating the Service Account.